derrandz/gemini-dht-spec/Routing-Algorithm-And-Structure.md

 * **Root node / Destination node**: The destination ID from a message M such that M's destination ID is _**numerically closest**_ to the concerned node's ID
 * **Center of a club** (✍🏻): Is the concerned node in a hat club.
 If we take node X, node X is the center of its own Hat and Boot Clubs.

+> To learn more about the nature and structure of the IDs used with this algorithm, please refer to [Node Identification And Security](https://github.com/pokt-network/gemelos/wiki/)
 ### 2. Routing Data Structure

 The routing data structure is comprised of a hat club and a boot club representation of the network relative to the concerned node, and a formal way of describing it would be: